Robinwho/BugManual/README.md

 Having tried many ways, but doesn't work.

 Finally with the help of these two [](links(http://blog.csdn.net/chenming_hnu/article/details/54600270) & ), the problem is fixed!
+The correct command:
+>sudo docker run -it -p 8888:8888 tensorflow/tensorflow

 ###Detail
 https://github.com/docker/for-mac/issues/1145